SFU-Archives/digital-transfer/procedures/standard-archives/04-ingest.md

 <img align="right" width="400" src="../../screenshots/04-archivematica.png">

 Log on to Archivematica and ingest the transfer package to backlog.
-- Use the `aspen` pipeline for most standard transfers of textual records and related materials.
+- Use the `aspen` pipeline for most standard transfers of textual records.
 - Reserve the `alder` pipeline for transfers of large files, e.g. typically video and audio materials.

-On the `Transfer` tab:
+On the Archivematica **Transfer** tab:
 - Select `Transfer type` = "Unzipped bag".
-- Enter the `Transfer name` using the naming convention `ACNYYYY-NNN_Creator_Descriptor`, "ACN2021-100_SFUGeography_CommitteeFiles" (should be the same as the name of the validated transfer package created in [step 3.7](03-validation.md#37-edit-save-the-transfer-package)) above).
+- Enter the `Transfer name` using the naming convention `ACNYYYY-NNN_Creator_Descriptor`, e.g. "ACN2021-100_SFUGeography_CommitteeFiles".
+- The `Transfer name` should be the same as the name of the validated transfer package created in [step 3.7](03-validation.md#37-edit-the-transfer-package)) above).
-- Enter the `Accession number` without the `ACN` prefix, e.g. "2021-100".
+- Enter the `Accession number` without the "ACN" prefix, e.g. "2021-100".
 - Leave `Access system ID` blank.
 - Check `Automatically approve`.
 - Use the `Browse` button to navigate to and select the transfer package you uploaded to `pine` at [step 4.1 above](#41-upload-transfer-package-to-staging-server); click the `Add` button.